scarvalhojr/aoc-cli/README.md

 ## Contribute

 Feedback and pull requests are welcome.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for guidelines and ideas.

 ## Support Advent of Code